MartenSkogh/HPC/Assignments/Ass3/report.md

 4. New blocks are read into block2 and processed until the end of the file is reached.
 5. A new block1 is read and (2.-4.) is repeated until every distance has been calculated.

 The size in bytes of every row is known since it has a defined format.
-And the default block size times two (one for each block) times the size of a row will be smaller than 1 Gibi byte.
-Thus the memory requirement is fulfilled.
+With the default block size of 1e4, the memory requirements for both blocks are roughly \$$ 4 * 10^4 * 3 * 2 $$ bytes which is 240 kB.
+This is obviously much smaller than 1 Gibi byte and thus the memory requirement is fulfilled.

 ## Program description

 The distances were to be calculated with two decimals precision (with some rounding error tolerated).
 Another simplification was the range of the coordinated that was assumed to be [-10,10].
 This made the number of possible distances manageble and to keep count over the distances, an integer array called `distances`, with every index corresponding to a distance, is allocated and set to zero.
 The number of possible distances are calculated as the maximum distance times 100 (for two decimals) rounded upward, ceil(sqrt(20^2 + 20^2 + 20^2)\*100).

-The blocks, `block1` and `block2`, are allocated as double float arrays.
+The blocks, `block1` and `block2`, are allocated as 2d float arrays.

 To keep track over where in the file the blocks "are", the integers `blockPosition1` and `blockPosition2` are used.
 The block-reading loop is a w double while-loop.
 A new `block1` is read for as long as `blockPosition1` is not a multiple of `blockSize`, i.e. when the latest read block is at the end of the file.
 A similiar condion is used for the inner while-loop thats loops over different data in `block2`.